Home

 Box 1193, Fort Langley, BC, V1M 2S5

-A message from last year.
+A message from previous years.

 We are so excited we can be together as a family, with our dad of 97 years.
 We have attended the Fort Langley service ever since it’s been held and we won’t miss this one.